TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 - `unsigned long mseconds`: number of milliseconds to sleep.

 # Comments
-## Serial ports (Stream objects)
+## Serial ports
+The RN2483 and RN2903 make use of a serial interface to communicate with your device's main processor.
+Serial interfaces are similar to the RS232 serial port on older computers.
+The most microcontrollers have hardware Universal Asynchronous Receiver/Transmitters (UARTs) or also called HardwareSerial ports.
+Serial communication is offloaded to these UARTs so that the main processor does not have to waste time on this slow task.
+A UART can only support one serial interface at a time, and most processors only have one or two UARTs.
+Therefore if you already used the available UARTs to communicate with, for example, your computer and a GPS, you do not have any left for the RN2483/RN2903.

+When you run out of UARTs, you can still use serial communication handled in software.
+In this case it is not offloaded to dedicated hardware, and the main processor needs to handle the communication.
+This is called Software Serial.
+Depending on how the software serial is implemented, you can have as many as you want, as long as you have free GPIO pins on your device.
+Note that not all GPIO pins support all types of software serial.
+Examples of software serial is the default Arduino [SoftwareSerial](https://www.arduino.cc/en/Reference/SoftwareSerial) library, and the [AltSoftSerial](https://www.pjrc.com/teensy/td_libs_AltSoftSerial.html) library.

+### Stream objects
+In the Arduino world serial ports are abstracted as stream objects.
+All stream objects have the same functions, even if lower down they use different physical connections (UART, SoftwareSerial, AltSoftSerial).
+This library does not care what you use, as long as it extends the Stream object.

-The Stream objects (Serial ports) need to be initialized at the correct baud rates at the start of your `setup()` function.
-See [our examples](https://github.com/TheThingsNetwork/arduino-device-lib/blob/asian-frequency-plans/examples) for more details.
+The Stream objects need to be initialized at the correct baud rates at the start of your `setup()` function.
+See [our examples](https://github.com/TheThingsNetwork/arduino-device-lib/blob/master/examples) for more details.
 For example:
 ```
   loraSerial.begin(57600);
   debugSerial.begin(9600);
 ```

 ### TheThingsUno
+TheThingsUno is basically the same as an Arduino Leonardo with Serial1 connected to the RN2483/RN2903.
+Therefore if you use an Arduino Leonardo, and connect your RN2483/RN2903 to the Serial1 pins, you can use the same configuration than for TheThingsUno.

 At the top of your sketch use
 ```
 #define loraSerial Serial1